mihaifm/smolpress/readme.md

 ### Themes

 Themes are based on [ejs](https://ejs.co/) templates and are placed in the `themes` folder.
 Smolpress has a default theme called `tiny`.
 Changing the theme can be done in the `/settings` panel.
-It is recommended to make a copy of the default theme and naming it to something else before making and customizations to the site.
+It is recommended to make a copy of the default theme and naming it to something else before making any customizations to the site.
 This way you won't lose any changes when updating smolpress.

 ### RSS